 If you have been relying on a recruitment company up until now, maybe it is time that you brought the process in-house instead.
 A part-time or full-time member of staff could look after all of the human resource functions such as taking on new people and handling salary payments.
 This could free up your time to do your role to better effect which is to make sure your business as a whole is moving in the right direction.
 It would also remove the need to pay fees to external recruiters, which can sometimes feel quite expensive

 More robust reporting

 Once you have compiled your weekly or monthly report together, it is time to share it with the senior management team or your board of directors.
 Sit down around the table and share the results on a slideshow, stopping to have a discussion about each one.
-It is normal for these meetings to take at least half a day so you might want to have coffees and lunch ordered in so your energy doesn’t start to deplete.
-These meetings are vital to monitor and nurture growth, and will allow you to make important changes in the future.
+It is normal for these meetings to take at least half a day so you might want to have coffee and lunch ordered in so your energy doesn’t start to deplete.
+These meetings are vital to monitor and nurturing growth and will allow you to make important changes in the future.

 Finally, think about improving the facilities within your business.
 This could include a complete overhaul of the computers that are used in the office, or simply providing a space for staff to relax during their lunch hour.
 These little things can make a big difference to the happiness and well-being of employees, and they are also quite good tools for recruitment too.
 Get a couple of companies in to give you quotes for the work you would like done, then seek references before picking one to do the job.
 It’s ideal if this can get done over a weekend so staff is not disrupted when they are in the office.